zolrath/wemux/README.md

   <hostname>`.
 This allows multiple hosts on the same machine to host their own
   independent wemux sessions with their own clients.

-  This is not needed for most use cases.
+  This is not needed for most use cases but can be useful.

   wemux will remember the last host specified to in order to make reconnecting to the same hostname easy. `wemux help` will output the currently specified